All Episodes

 And so you sit there and say, like I said, the person that retired, I was just looking for another piece.

-Uh Randall Hovind wrote a piece uh today also, the American thinker talking about the fact that last year his daughter graduated from college, so she got a job and she moved into her own apartment.
+Randall Hovind wrote a piece today, also, the American thinker, talking about the fact that last year his daughter graduated from college.

-Um it it's a numbers game.
+It's a numbers game.

 I mean, here's his daughter has moved out.

-So even though the combined income of his family increased by his daughter's new income that she got a job when she moved out, they're now two households, so you got to divide that by two and you get lower income.
+So even though the combined income of his family increased by his daughter's new income that she got a job when she moved out, they're now two households.

-Whenever you start getting these reports about poverty and who's poor and who's not, who qualifies for government programs based upon poverty is getting to be a number That's getting a lot of eyebrows raised.
+Whenever you start getting these reports about poverty and who's poor and who's not, who qualifies for government programs based upon poverty, is getting to be a number that's getting a lot of eyebrows raised.

 Joanne in Grand Junction, Colorado.

-Hi, Joanne, you're on the Rush Limbaugh program.
+You're on the Rush Limbaugh Program.

 Boy, I can't believe I got through.